 Tip: Prepare at least 5 versions of your business name, whether you’re registering with the DTI or the SEC.

 Regardless of the business structure you’ve chosen, you still have to register with the BIR.
 You can do this at the same time as applying for a business permit1.

 - For sole proprietorships, complete BIR Form 1901.
 For partnerships or corporations, complete BIR Form 1903.

 - Submit the forms together with the requirements to the Revenue District Office (RDO).
 An RDO is the local BIR unit that is assigned to your area.
 For franchises, you would generally want to register at the RDO where your head office is located and not where your branch will operate.

 - Pay the registration fee.

 - Get your Certificate of Registration (also called BIR Form 2303)

 If you need more details about the BIR registration process, you can check out our complete guide here.

 4. Apply for a Business Permit for Your Office and Store Location

 Securing a business or mayor’s permit for your franchise is required for both your head office and store location.
-For beginner franchisees, it’s recommended to have both of them in the same location for less hassle and fewer taxes.
+For beginner franchisees, it’s recommended to have both of them in the same location for less hassle and less taxes.
 To register at your LGU, you need to: